 There are also citizenship ceremonies that welcome new members to the Australian community.

-These new members come from all over the world to Australia to start a new life and become an Aussie citizen.
+These new members come from all over the world to Australia to start a new life and become Aussie citizens.

 Australia Day – 26th January